htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- When a Singularity container is started, and the test is run before the job, and the test fails, the job is now put back to idle instead of held.
+  :jira:`539`

 - Fixed Munge authentication, which was broken starting with HTCondor 8.9.9.
   :jira:`378`

+- Fixed a bug in the Windows MSI installer where installation would only succeed at the default location of ``C:\Condor``.
+  :jira:`543`

 - Fixed a bug that prevented docker universe jobs from running on machines whose hostnames were longer than about 60 characters.